-Somerset County Council has joined the NHS and healthcare organisations from across the county to promote lifesaving messages to parents during ICON week.
+Somerset County Council has joined the NHS and healthcare organisations from across the county to promote lifesaving messages to parents.

-The campaign, spanning from 27 September – 1 October 2021, is promoting the message that ‘babies cry, you can cope”.
-It aims to raise awareness of infant crying and how to cope in a bid to support parents and carers and prevent serious injury, illness and even death of young babies as a result of these incidents.
+They are promoting the message that ‘babies cry, you can cope” and they aim to raise awareness of infant crying and how to cope in a bid to support parents and carers and prevent serious injury, illness and even death of young babies as a result of these incidents.

 Councillor Clare Paul, Somerset County Council’s member for health and wellbeing said: “ICON is a programme adopted by health and social care organisations in the UK to provide information about infant crying, including how to cope, support parents and carers, reduce stress and prevent abusive head trauma in babies.

 “We are proud to be supporting ICON Week.
 If you’re struggling to cope with your baby crying, you are not alone, this programme will help you understand that infant crying is normal and that there is lots of support out there to help you cope.”

 The evidence-based programme consists of a series of brief interventions that reinforce the simple message making up the ICON acronym:

 |I||Infant crying is normal and it will stop|